binance/websocket-demo/contributing.md

 - A PR should remain open for at least 2 days before merging (does not apply for trivial contributions like fixing a typo).
 This way everyone has enough time to look into it.

 You are always welcome to discuss and propose improvements to this guideline.

+## Pending development tasks:

+1. Change the modal rendering mechanism so that whenever a modal is opened, the options are in its default position.
+2. Add info section to highlight the application behaviours, such as automatic unsubscription, no cross category subscription allowed, etc.
+3. Add listen key generation logic to futures user data streams.
+4. Increase stroybook component coverage.
+5. Introduce testing with jest.